Election officials: Senegal’s president wins 2nd term

 #ReadLocal

+"President Macky finished first in 12 of Senegal's 14 regions," former Prime Minister Aminata Toure told her fellow Sall supporters outside the party's headquarters in the capital of Dakar.
+"The gap between him and the other candidates is big."

+The incumbent received 58.3 percent of the vote, according to Judge Demba Kandji, president of the commission tasked with releasing the election results.
+Provisional results showed that top opposition candidate Idrissa Seck took 20.5 percent of the vote, while Ousmane Sonko had 15.7 percent.

-The 57-year-old Sall sought re-election on his record of building roads and creating jobs, calling himself "the builder of modern Senegal."
-Opposition supporters maintained those economic advances had not reached many in this country where young men often risk their lives to migrate to Europe.
+The 57-year-old Sall campaigned on his record of building roads and creating jobs, calling himself "the builder of modern Senegal."
+The president maintains he created some 491,000 jobs during his first term.

+Opposition supporters maintained that Sall's economic accomplishments still had not reached many citizens of a country where young men often risk their lives migrating to Europe in search of better prospects.

-Senegal has long been a democratic example in West Africa where coups and clinging to power used to be all too common.
-Election observers reported no major irregularities on Sunday.
+Senegal has long been a democratic example in West Africa, where leaders clinging to power and new governments taking power through coups once were all too common

-However, this year's vote was marked by allegations that the presidency had effectively blocked two prominent opposition politicians from taking part: Dakar's former mayor and the son of the president Sall ousted from office in 2012.
+However, the presidential race this year brought allegations that the presidency effectively blocked two prominent opposition politicians from taking part, Dakar's former mayor and the son of the president Sall defeated in 2012.

 Comments